/ Thornbury Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury results in a permanent disability, you may be entitled to further compensation under Pennsylvania law.
-These payments are intended to account for the lasting impact of your injury on your capacity to earn a living.
+If your occupational accident results in a permanent disability, you may be able to receive further compensation under Pennsylvania law.
+These payments are meant to account for the ongoing effects of your injury on your capacity to earn a living.

 Types of permanent disability benefits: